narphu/vertica-kubernetes/hackathon-setup.md

 10. Change directory in your shell to this git repository

+11a.
+Remove an old kind cluster (if these steps were done before).

+scripts.kind.sh term cluster1

-11. Start kubernetes-in-docker (kind)
+11b.
+Start kubernetes-in-docker (kind).

 scripts/kind.sh init cluster1

+If you intend to use nodePort, use the the following command instead:

+scripts/kind.sh -p 30001 init cluster1

 12. Setup minio in k8s